airam-18/Land-Cover-Classification-Machine-Learning-Model-Development/README.md

  This repository focuses specifically on documenting **my work with the machine-learning models, model training, evaluation, the Spectral ResNet-18 model, and the analysis of its performance on both benchmark and real-world satellite imagery.**

 ---

- # 22\.
-Acknowledgements

- I would like to thank the colleagues and organizers involved in the **ROSPIN Summer School** project for their collaboration and support.

- The work presented here builds upon the collaborative project while focusing on my individual contributions to the machine-learning and model-development components.

----

- # 23\.
-Author

- **Darius Sasarman**

- **ROSPIN Summer School**

- Areas of work:

- - Machine Learning
-- Deep Learning
-- Computer Vision
-- Remote Sensing
-- Satellite Image Classification
-- Model Training & Evaluation
-- Multispectral Image Analysis

- This version makes your **99% model the centerpiece of your contribution**, while still accurately explaining that the **97% RGB ResNet-18 is the production model**.
-That's an important distinction and actually makes the project look more technically mature: you didn't just chase the highest accuracy—you also examined deployment constraints and real-world generalization.